squailchorps/2270-Final-Project-/README.md

 2. All parents can have at max 4 children.
 3. If the node is internal, it will always point to its child and the parent will hold no data.

 The specific type of quad tree I have made are regional quadtrees, which are the division of space equally into 4 parts.
+Each child represents a quarter of the parent, meaning we can begin to pinpoint areas quicker, rather than iterating over an entire space to find a single point, we only need to dive into the children that could contain that point.

 ## Project Successes/Failures: